MBR-CS/SecondYear-CS2025/README.md

 Here are some of the key projects included in this repository:

 1. Data Structures Implementation (C++)
-2. Algorithmic Problem Solving (Python)
+2. Algorithmic Problem Solving (C++, Python)
-3. Database Management System (SQL, Java)
+3. Database Management System (SQL, Java, Python)
-4. Network Protocol Simulation
+4. Network Protocol Simulation (Python)
 5. Software Development Lifecycle Project
 <!-- Add or modify projects as you complete them -->